Kabuli Pulao: Plot

 However, Haji’s younger sister, Chammo, is stuck in an unhappy marriage.
 Her husband, Ghaffar, resents her because she cannot have children.
 After discovering Haji’s marriage to Barbeena, Ghaffar becomes furious and kicks Chammo out.
 He only agrees to take her back if Haji leaves the city with Barbeena.
 Wanting peace in the family, Haji pretends they’re attending Barbeena’s brother’s funeral and leaves.

 They head back to Mardan, only to find that Haji’s friend, a Mawlawi he hoped to live with, has passed away.
 Lost and troubled, they make their way to Rawalpindi, where they meet Hayat, a warm-hearted hotel owner who offers them a place to stay in her daughter’s home.
 Hayat hopes that the presence of an older, wiser couple will help ease the constant arguments between her daughter, Hajra, and son-in-law Asad.

 Haji and Barbeena begin their new life there, earning money by selling Kabuli Pulao.
 At first, business is slow—but once Barbeena takes over selling it, the dish becomes a local favourite.
 Hajra, who once dreamt of becoming a filmmaker but had lost her passion, finds new inspiration in the couple.
 She secretly films their everyday life for a documentary, only to later realise the beauty and quiet respect in their relationship.
 Touched by what she’s captured, she releases the film online, where it quickly goes viral.

 Haji’s family, still searching for him, discover their whereabouts through the documentary.
 Qayyum and Ghaffar travel to bring him back—but tragedy strikes when Qayyum dies in a road accident.
 The family returns to Lahore, bringing Qayyum’s body home, finally reunited but marked by both sorrow and a deeper understanding of love, sacrifice, and family.

-Themes

-The show explores various themes such as love, sacrifice, cultural differences, and the power of human connection.
-It also sheds light on the challenges that people from different cultures face when they try to build relationships and understand each other.